campbellhendee/heyday-flower-co/README.md

 - `npm start` — run the built app

 ## Deploy
 - Push to GitHub, import into Vercel.
-Framework auto‑detects Next.js.
+Framework auto-detects Next.js.

 ## Troubleshooting
 - Port in use: Next will try 3000 → 3001 → 3002 automatically.